Yuan-Meng/personal_website_2.0/content/notes/recsys_papers_2026/index.md

 ---
-title: "TL;DR: 41 RecSys + LLM Papers and Blogs to Catch Up On"
+title: "42 RecSys + LLM Papers and Blogs to Catch Up On"
 date: "2026-03-24"
 categories: ["literature review"]
 toc: true
 math: true
 ---

-March has been such a blur that I saved a ton of papers on Xiaohongshu and LinkedIn but didn't get the chance to read many of them.
-Maybe one day I'll write an assistant to automatically dump my online collections into a post like this.
+This March has been such a blur that I saved a ton of papers on Xiaohongshu and LinkedIn but didn't get the chance to read many of them.
+Perhaps one day I shall build an agent to automatically dump my online collections into a TL;DR post like this.
 Until then, below are the cool ones that I handpicked and hope to catch up on before April.

 # Recommender Systems